 For graduate students, attempting to report incidents of harassment, mental health issues and concerns about their relationships with their superiors is often a very stressful process due to the delicate nature of their position in the hierarchical academic system.
 Graduate students heavily rely on their relationship with their department, which includes faculty, other academics and their peers, as well as their relationship with their supervisor to advance academically.

-In March 2017, Graduate Student Society (GSS), published a comprehensive report, Supervisory Excellence: A Graduate Student Perspective with strong recommendations for the university to adopt.
+Published by the GSS in March 2017, Supervisory Excellence: A Graduate Student Perspective offers strong recommendations for the university to adopt.